uoftcprg/pokerkit/README.rst

 Testing and Validation
 ----------------------

-PokerKit has extensive test coverage, passes mypy static type checking with strict parameter, and has been validated through extensive use in real-life scenarios.
+PokerKit has extensive test coverage, passes mypy static type checking with strict mode, and has been validated through extensive use in real-life scenarios.

 Contributing
 ------------